 “Yes, Professor.
 Why did they choose those particular species?
 Why not select raccoons, mountain goats, deer and etcetera?”

-“That's a good question.
+“That’s a good question.
 In order to survive, predatory species were chosen as the hardiest choices.
 Prey species were likely to be just that – prey – to any indigenous predators on the colony worlds.
-The plan was to survive, and it seems to have worked.”
+The plan was to survive, and this idea seems to have worked.”

 “What about cross-species mating?” asked another student.

 “Although you may never find a natural cross between a bobcat and a cheetah here on earth, such a blending is possible between the feline-based Furs, primarily possible due to the common human ancestry.
 However, the divergent differences between feline Furs and canine Furs will never have the genetic coding necessary for such a union to produce offspring.
 The same rules apply to the vulpine and ursine Furs as well.”